microsoft/pai/src/synchronizer/README.md

   - Each k8s object only contains fields of basic DataTypes.
 Compound DataTypes, such as list and map, will not be synchronized.
   - Each k8s object contains a `uuid` field, which is always unique.

+To ensure consistence, synchronizer leverages two mechanisms:

+  - The `resourceVersion` in k8s `ObjectList`.
+Each time, the `list` procedure queries an object list, remember its `resourceVersion`, and synchronizes all objects to database.
+Then, the `watch` procedure starts exactly from `resourceVersion`, to make sure we didn't miss any change.
+If the `watch` connection is broken or it has lasted for a certain timeout seconds, we will do `list` again.
+The `list` -> `watch` -> `list` -> `watch` -> ...... will repeat forever.
+  - Since multiple database connections are supported, we should ensure all database modification can be executed in order.
+More specifically, if a `uuid` has two `MODIFIED` events, the second modification must be executed after the first modification is done.
+In NodeJS, it is achieved by using queued promise.
+Every `uuid` has its promise queue.
+If the first promise is not fulfilled, the next one will never be executed.

-For a `watch` process, it listens to 3 kinds of events: `ADDED`, `MODIFIED`, and `DELETED`.
+For a `watch` procedure, it listens to 3 kinds of events: `ADDED`, `MODIFIED`, and `DELETED`.
 When any events are detected, it does the following in database:

   - `ADDED` event: INSERT `uuid`
   - `MODIFIED` event: UPDATE `uuid`
   - `DELETED` event: DELETE `uuid`

-For a `list` process, it list all objects in k8s, and compares them with records in database.
+For a `list` procedure, it list all objects in k8s, and compares them with records in database.
 The comparison is based on `uuid`.
 Then it does the following in database:

   - `uuid` is in k8s but not in database: INSERT `uuid`
   - `uuid` is in database but not in k8s: DELETE by `uuid`
   - `uuid` is both in database and k8s, but the two records are not the same: UPDATE by `uuid`

-Currently, we synchronize basic job and user information.
-For job information, there is a `watch` process and `list` process, which is the same for user information.
-Therefore

 ### Table Schema